noaione/yuusha-shoukan-ln/sources/v09/chapter5.md

 she was rolling around on the cushions strewn around the place, her mind made up that she would stay in this position for the rest of the day, it happened.

 [God of Fate!
-Would you cut it out!!?!]
+Would you cut it out?!]

 [Uwaahhh?!
 G-God of Time and Space?!
 W-What’s the matter?]